DaleGia/ESPFlash/README.md

 SPIFFS is not particularly fast.
 It is not designed to be used in a manner that requires high-throughput data input/output.
 ESPFlash does not significantly increase the performance issues of SPIFFS, but you should consider if SPIFFS usage is suitable for your application.

 ## Installation
 Download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 See [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries).
+Alternatively, use the Arduino IDE and library manager to find and install ESPFlash.

 ## Examples
 The blog post [ESPFlash: An Arduino Library for Storing Data in the ESP Filesystem](https://dalegi.com/2020/04/22/espflash-an-arduino-library-for-storing-data-in-the-esp-filesystem/) contains some useful comparisons between ESPFlash usage and SPIFFS usage.
 In addition, here are some basic ESPFlash example: